SimonDunk/WebApi2Challenge/README.md

 ## TODO
 * Apply some form of authentication
+* Create a light weight UI for querying the API

+## DONE
+* Create Model
+* Create Context
+* Create Controller
+* Add CRUD operations to Controller
+* Add dummy data to in-memory database
 * Add filtering to the GET products route
-* Create a light weight UI for querying the API

 ## BUGS
 *